coder/docs/admin/workspace-management/process-logging.md

 logging and filtering of all `exec` system calls to match events originating from the workspace.

+The core of this feature is also open source and can be found in the [`exectrace` repo on GitHub] repo.

+[`exectrace` repo on github]: https://github.com/coder/exectrace

 ## Requirements

 Use of the workspace process logging functionality requires a host Linux